What is this rare Disease- Disorder called Avascular Necrosis 💀💀💀💀Osteonecrosis ?!

 Everything in this blog is copyright protected and cannot be duplicated without written permission © all written ,and art work copyright ©

-Link to current eBooklet – New edition came out in February 2020 and will be updated in blog by June 15, 2020 and posted here.
-Here is 1st edition link below great info
+Link to current eBooklet – New edition came out in February 2020 and will be updated in blog by November 15, 2020 and posted here.
+Here is 1st edition link below great info, the new edition is mostly the same just expanded by a few pages.

-Hi I am Deborah Andio and I have Avascular Necrosis-Osteonecrosis.
+Hi I am Deborah Andio and I have Avascular Necrosis-Osteonecrosis, as well as Osteoarthritis and Spondylolisthesis.

-I am here to educate and raise awareness on this rare condition that unless you are diagnosed or know someone with this condition you mostly never heard of it.
+I am here to educate and raise awareness on this rare condition Osteonecrosis that unless you are diagnosed or know someone with this condition you most likely never heard of it.

-Avascular necrosis is a disease that results from the temporary or permanent loss of blood supply to the bone.
+Avascular necrosis aka Osteonecrosis is a disease that results from the temporary or permanent loss of blood supply to the bone.
 When blood supply is cut off, the bone tissue dies and the bone starts to collapse.

 This condition can happen in any bone.
 It commonly happens in the ends of a long bone.
 But it can happen to any bone or joint.
 It may affect one or several bones at one time, or different bones at different times.
 If diagnosed with AVN its always best to get the other bone checked out as well .